jkeung/Banking_App/README.md

 There are no external imports of packages or modules that are not native to Python in this program.

-#### Description of modules imported and application

 ## Run Application

-Application can be run by simply running the following shell script from the root directory
+Application can be run by simply running the following shell script from the root directory of the application folder.

 ```$ source bin/banking_app.sh```